bhuffy/100-days-of-code/log.md

 **Thoughts**: Not a great day... very stressed.
 Was able to escape for a little bit coding but still feeling drowned in things to do the next few months.
 Overwhelmed, but looking forward to getting more into objects in Javascript the next few days.

 **Link(s) to work**: [freeCodeCamp] (https://www.freecodecamp.com/bhuffy)

+## Day 72: March 15, 2017 (Wednesday)

+**Today's Progress**: Finished Arrays section of CA. Started working on Objects now for both CA & FCC.

+**Thoughts**: Today was much better, I'm less stressed even though I had to do a clutch project at the end of the day.
+Maybe that's why coding today felt a little easier; I didn't have to think about anything else or worry about rushing.
+Still a busy week, but excited for spring break in 2 days so I can get a lot of work done.
+The last month of this challenge is going to be difficult outside of school, and certainly test my endurance.

+**Link(s) to work**: [freeCodeCamp] (https://www.freecodecamp.com/bhuffy)